Active Weather Alerts

 Small Craft Advisory

-...SMALL CRAFT ADVISORY REMAINS IN EFFECT UNTIL 11 PM EDT THURSDAY... * WHAT...North to northwest winds 15 to 20 knots with gusts up to 30 knots.
-Seas 8 to 15 feet. * WHERE...Portions of Atlantic coastal waters. * WHEN...Until 11 PM EDT Thursday. * IMPACTS...Conditions will be hazardous to small craft.
+...SMALL CRAFT ADVISORY REMAINS IN EFFECT UNTIL 4 AM EDT MONDAY... * WHAT...East winds 15 to 20 knots with gusts up to 30 knots and seas 6 to 8 feet. * WHERE...Flagler Beach to Volusia-Brevard County Line 0-20 nm, Volusia-Brevard County Line to Sebastian Inlet 0-20 nm, Sebastian Inlet to Jupiter Inlet 0-20 nm and Sebastian Inlet to Jupiter Inlet 20-60 nm. * WHEN...Until 4 AM EDT Monday. * IMPACTS...Conditions will be hazardous to small craft.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Inexperienced mariners, especially those operating smaller vessels, should avoid navigating in hazardous conditions. &&

 High Surf Advisory

-...HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH LATE FRIDAY NIGHT... ...HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 8 PM EDT THURSDAY... * WHAT...For the High Rip Current Risk, dangerous rip currents.
-For the High Surf Advisory, large breaking waves of 5 to 10 feet in the surf zone. * WHERE...Coastal Volusia, Mainland Northern Brevard, Northern Brevard Barrier Islands, Mainland Southern Brevard and Southern Brevard Barrier Islands Counties. * WHEN...For the High Rip Current Risk, through late Friday night.
-For the High Surf Advisory, until 8 PM EDT Thursday. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.
+...HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH LATE MONDAY NIGHT... ...HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING... * WHAT...For the High Rip Current Risk, dangerous rip currents.
+For the High Surf Advisory, large breaking waves of 4 to 7 feet in the surf zone. * WHERE...Coastal Volusia, Coastal Indian River, Coastal Saint Lucie, Coastal Martin, Mainland Northern Brevard, Northern Brevard Barrier Islands, Mainland Southern Brevard and Southern Brevard Barrier Islands Counties. * WHEN...For the High Rip Current Risk, through late Monday night.
+For the High Surf Advisory, until 8 PM EDT this evening. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.
 Rip currents can sweep even the best swimmers away from shore into deeper water.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 High surf will affect the beaches in the advisory area, producing localized beach erosion and dangerous swimming conditions.
 Swimmers should remain out of the water due to large breaking waves and dangerous surf conditions.
 Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as jetties and piers.
 Heed the advice of lifeguards, beach patrol flags and signs.
 Entering the surf is strongly discouraged.
 If caught in a rip current, relax and float.
 Don't swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help. &&

 Local Radar